-Cooperation Participation 1 The caregiver holds the customer's shirt so that the sleeves are easy to get to.
+Cooperation Participation The customer raises her arms, and the caregiver threads the customer's hands and arms through shirtsleeves and pulls the shirt down.
+The caregiver holds the customer's shirt so that the sleeves are easy to get to.
 The customer threads her arms through and tugs her shirt into place.
 The customer turns his face toward the caregiver when asked to do so during face washing.
 The customer washes his face once the caregiver prepares the washcloth and hands it to him.
 The customer allows the caregiver to lean her to the side and place a slide board under her.
 The customer leans over to her side, the caregiver places the slide board under her, and the customer slides onto the slide board.